Writing simpler and more maintainable Python

 The maintainability index is the “rank” of how maintainable each file in your code is, and you should aim to improve this number to reduce the costs of maintaining your code.

-Willy will save you time and money by presenting you with cool reports like this one:
+Willy will save you time and money by presenting you with cool reports like this one for python cyclomatic complexity analysis:

 Final thoughts on Python code complexity